sd4483/Obsidian/Software Testing/Lecture 01 (Introduction).md

 	}
 	```

-- So the requirement given to us which is 'Compute the square root of a non-negative nu'
+- So the requirement given to us which is 'Compute the square root of a non-negative number', we come up with a specification for that and we verified the specification.
+So we can say that we satisfied the requirement provided by the client.
+-
 ##### **==4.
 Verification==**